 If the leaves on the pothos stay wet for too long fungus can grow and it can cause problems.
 Misting is great in summer and spring but it can be better to water at the base of the plant.

 Can pothos survive winter?

-Pothos will survive winter if you prepare it with some slow release fertilizer in fall, move it near a bright window indoors and water it each month.
-Pothos is a hardy plant that will green up a dull space indoors over winter.
+Pothos plants will survive winter if you prepare them with some slow release fertilizer in Fall, move them near a bright window indoors and water once every 4 weeks.
+They are a hardy plant that will green up a dull space indoors over winter.

 To keep variegated pothos happy in winter make sure they get plenty of light so they can still photosynthesize.
 This is important for white pothos like ‘super white’.

 Pothos love a temperate climate somewhere between 55 to 85 degrees Fahrenheit indoors.
 Avoid letting the temperature drop between 50 degrees to help pothos survive a cold winter.
 This should be easy to achieve indoors but an outdoor pothos may need to be brought indoors if it gets too cold.